mortezamt5/RESTful-WebService-With-Security/README.md

  4 - To enable encryption, add the <user-data-constraint> element and set the <transport-guarantee> subelement to CONFIDENTIAL.
 For more      information, see "user-data-constraint" in Developing Applications with the WebLogic Security Service.

- # Technologies and Tools used in this article:
+ # Technologies and Tools used in this project:

 - Jersey 1.8
 - JDK 1.8